Lazr1026/mlcflex/README.md

 mlcflex is a flex PCB SD Card interposer for the Wii U. It is intended to be used to replace dying Hynix eMMC NANDs with a microSD slot.

 ## BOM
-- Molex 503398-1892 (can be found on most parts distrobuters)
+- Molex 503398-1892 (can be found on most parts distributors)
 - 0402 1uF MLCC

 ## KiCAD Pics